Most people react with both curiosity and disgust when they hear the two words butter and coffee uttered in the same phrase for the first time.

 I have been drinking butter coffee on and off since I tried it for the first time back in 2013.
 Back then I was eating breakfast as most people do so it took a few days to get used to replacing the first meal with coffee and fats.

-However, after getting used to it, I enjoyed the sensation that the butter coffee gave me.
+However, after getting used to it, I enjoyed the sensation that the bulletproof butter coffee gave me.
 One of the ideas behind the drink is that it provides increased mental clarity, and I could feel that in my daily work life.
 I had more concentration and fewer food cravings.
-If this was due to a slower release of the caffeine or because of the fats, I can only speculate.
+Whether this was due to a slower release of the caffeine or because of the fats, I have no idea.
+But it seemed to work.

-I also found that the drink helped me to adhere closer to a low carb lifestyle.
-After drinking the butter coffee with MCT oils for four months and trying to avoid starches, I was back to my lowest weight since high school.
+I also found that the drink helped me to adhere closer to a low carb lifestyle, which I was trying to follow at the time.
+After drinking butter coffee with butter and oil added for around four months and trying to avoid grains, I was back to my lowest weight since high school.
+It was quite amazing.

 View this post on Instagram